yao-zou/hexo-katex/README.md

 # hexo-katex

-Use KaTeX to display math in hexo sites.
+Use KaTeX to display math in Hexo sites.

 ## Install